jasonbra1n/lab/docs/PROGRESS.md

   - This allows for standalone tools with their own repositories and deployment cycles, preventing CSS/JS conflicts.
 - **Decoupled Radio Stream Player:** Refactored the `radiostream-player` to be the first standalone tool using the new iframe architecture.
   - The player now lives in its own repository and is loaded from its external URL.
+    - **Decoupled Gematria Calculator:** Refactored the `gematria-calculator` into its own repository.
+It is now loaded via an iframe, separating its development from the main SPA.

 ### Added
 - **New Tool (Play):** Added the "Denon CD Player" emulator.
   - This tool is integrated via the iframe-embedding method, loading from an external GitHub Pages URL.